Best LED Lights (with PAR) for Planted Aquariums – From Small to Large

 - Wattage: 25 watts

-The Current USA Satellite Freshwater LED Plus offers diverse light settings and realistic effects, simulating natural aquatic conditions.
+Another product to consider is the Current USA Satellite Freshwater LED Plus.
+This product offers multiple light settings and realistic effects to simulate a natural aquatic environment.

 Finnex Stingray 2 Aquarium LED Light for Plant Growth